 What a better way to start this blog off than a post about a recent adventure, in Mauritius.
 With my dad being from Mauritius, we’re lucky to have got away for a few weeks over the holidays this year, getting to spend Christmas Day in the sea New Year’s Eve on a beach!
 And so it began where all good adventures begin, with an atrociously uncomfortable airplane nap!

 Our two week family holiday to Mauritius was originally to catch up with family and friends of my parents, but soon turned into a rampant mission to visit every coast available (or not so available) to the public.
 After our 12 hour flight, we hopped into a car rental and headed straight to our Airbnb – a gorgeous villa bang in the middle of Vacoas, quite central and less than an hours drive from the airport.

 After a refreshing shower and quick change of clothes, we headed out to catch up with family.
 Our first sunset at Mont Choisy beach, in the North, was literally unforgettable – it was so hard not to keep taking pictures and just watch the sunset!

-Looking for some local cuisine, we stopped at Le Capitain for dinner.
+Looking for some local cuisine by the water, we stopped at Le Capitain for dinner.
 My parents were quick to order a fish vindaye (they know what they’re after, it’s cooked a lot at home) while my sister an I opted for familiar favourites.
-I had a chicken and prawn curry, while my sister adventurously chose a tiger prawn pasta.
+I had a chicken and prawn curry, while my sister chose a tiger prawn pasta.

 We then spent the day before Christmas catching up with more family and friends.
 Over by the coast at Trou d’Eau Douce, we had some lunch at Chez Tino accompanied by some glorious views.
 I had a creole curry with vegetables, while my sister had a prawn dish drenched in garlic butter.